Gaza Strip: 1956–1957: Israeli occupation

-1959–1967 Egyptian occupation
+1959–1967: Egyptian occupation

-After the dissolution of the All-Palestine Government in 1959, under the excuse of pan-Arabism, Egypt continued to occupy the Gaza Strip until 1967.
-Egypt never annexed the Gaza Strip, but instead treated it as a controlled territory and administered it through a military governor.
+After the dissolution of the All-Palestine Government in 1959, under the excuse of pan-Arabism, Egypt continued to occupy Gaza until 1967.
+Egypt never annexed the Strip, but instead treated it as a controlled territory and administered it through a military governor.
 The influx of over 200,000 refugees from former Mandatory Palestine, roughly a quarter of those who fled or were expelled from their homes during, and in the aftermath of, the 1948 Arab–Israeli War into Gaza resulted in a dramatic decrease in the standard of living.
-Because the Egyptian government restricted movement to and from the Gaza Strip, its inhabitants could not look elsewhere for gainful employment.
+Because the Egyptian government restricted movement to and from Gaza, its inhabitants could not look elsewhere for gainful employment.